hansikaweerasena/gem5-n/README.md

 ### 2. Build gem5

+Refer gem5 documentation for setting up.
+For quick setup I prefer using docker (`./util` contains related Dockerfiles).

-Build gem5 using the following command:
+Then build gem5 using the following command:
 ```bash
 scons build/X86/gem5.opt -j {no_cpus}
 ```